Track mileage automatically

 - Item description

-In addition to tracking receipts for your expenses, you should also keep records of your gross receipts (which show your income) and any charitable contributions you can deduct.
+In addition to tracking receipts for your expenses, you should keep records of your gross receipts (which show your income) and any charitable contributions you can deduct.
 However, the IRS charitable donation receipt requirements only apply if you itemize deductions on your individual tax return.

 Mileage tracking made easy